As an employer, you will need to take action to manage the risks if your workers:

 Providing safer sharps devices

-Factors to consider when selecting appropriate safer sharps:
+Consider the following factors when selecting appropriate safer sharps:

-- the device must not compromise patient care;
+- the device must not compromise patient care

-- the reliability of the device;
+- the reliability of the device

-- the care-giver should be able to maintain appropriate control over the procedure;
+- the care-giver should be able to maintain appropriate control over the procedure

-- other safety hazards or sources of blood exposure that may arise from use of the device;
+- other safety hazards or sources of blood exposure that may arise from use of the device

-- ease of use (taking into account the existing clinical practices commonly in use by the relevant health professionals – but not assuming custom and practice is safest):
+- ease of use (taking into account the existing clinical practices commonly in use by the relevant health professionals – but not assuming custom and practice is safest)

 - the design of the safety mechanism is suitable for the application, taking account of the following issues:

-- if activation of the safety mechanism is straightforward, it is more likely to be used;
+- if activation of the safety mechanism is straightforward, it is more likely to be used

-- for many uses, a single-handed or automatic activation will be preferable;
+- for many uses, a single-handed or automatic activation will be preferable

-- the safety mechanism is not effective if it is easily reversible.
+- the safety mechanism is not effective if it is easily reversible

-Involving the relevant staff in the selection of safer sharps will help ensure that they use the new equipment safely, and that any reduction in the number of sharps injuries is maintained for longer.
+Involving the relevant staff in the selection of safer sharps will help ensure they use the new equipment safely, and that any reduction in the number of sharps injuries is maintained for longer.

 Information, instruction and training on safe use of sharps